CloudDataPalina/Chicago-SQL-Data-Analysis/README.md

 ---

+## 🔎 Key Insights from Analysis

+- Neighborhoods with **higher per capita income** show a **significantly lower Hardship Index** — clear inverse correlation.
+- Areas with **high poverty rates** often have **lower average school safety scores**, highlighting social disparities.
+- SQL joins allowed to pinpoint **schools located in high-crime zones**, which can be prioritized for policy measures.
+- The stored procedure in IBM Db2 enables **bulk updates** of school leader scores safely, with built-in validation (COMMIT/ROLLBACK).
+- This project demonstrates how combining **open city data** with **SQL + Python** can provide actionable insights for urban planning.

+---

 ## 📝 Summary
 - Used **JOIN** to analyze socioeconomic and school data
 - Created a **VIEW** for simplified access to data